GOP’s Obamacare Repeal And Replacement Plan To Cost Over Half A Trillion Dollars

 “Our plan has always been repeal in one piece of legislation, replace in the other.”

-Then you have some that have a bit of a different take on this and are actually hopeful of what could happen with the new bill, such as the case of Representative Louie Gomert, who said..
+Then you have some that have a bit of a different take on this and are actually hopeful of what could happen with the new bill, such as the case of Representative Louie Gomert, who said as follows.

 “But we’ve got a starting point, and I think amidst the horse excrement, we can find a pony around here somewhere.”